 For any forecast information keep in mind that only the information for the first three days is reliable and that often times anything after five days is pure fantasy.
 That said, big weather systems, big high pressures can at times be forecast 2 weeks in advance.
 Recently we had one such event, when two weeks before we observed a 1042 hPA high pressure system move east past New Zealand to join forces with the stationary Pacific high pressure, resulting in a one week good weather period in El Chalten.
 This type of observation can only be made in maps.
 For the past few years many Argentine climbers stay at home, tracking the weather and only fly to Calafate when they see “la ventana” coming.
 In the 2009-2010 season, Swiss climber Walter Hungerbuehler did the same from Switzerland, completing an ascent of Fitz Roy in 9 days Bern to Bern.

-In the Navy maps, whether NOGAPS or GFS the most interesting maps to look at are:
+The NAVGEM or GFS models are available in map form, in which the most interesting things to look at are:

 - 850 hPa Temperature [C], winds [kts] and Rel.
 Hum. [%]